p2-inc/keycloak-events/README.md

 ### User change listener

 This provides a base class for the ever-requested "do something when a user is added or removed".
 It listens for an admin user creation event, a user registration event to detect user adds, and uses the internal `ProviderEvent` `UserModel.UserRemovedEvent` to detect user removals.
 This does nothing on it's own, but must be subclassed with your `onUserAdded`/`onUserRemoved` implementation.

+Please note that this has not been tested with users added via Identity/Federated Providers, and it may not catch the appropriate events for those.
+There is future work to verify that this does/not work in those cases, and potentially implement a wrapper to the `UserStorageProvider` which would correctly intercept those events.

 For example:
 ```java